HinaChoudhry/Pawfect-Pets/README.md

 ## Technologies Used
-- [HTML](https://en.wikipedia.org/wiki/HTML) To enable the basic building on the website.
+- [HTML](https://en.wikipedia.org/wiki/HTML) To enable the basic building of the website.
 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) for styling the website
 - [JavaScript](https://www.javascript.com/) for the interactivity
 - [Bootstrap](https://getbootstrap.com/) for structure, responsiveness and pre-made classes.
 - [GitHub](https://github.com/) Where I can have my repository saved for my project.
 - [Gitpod](https://www.gitpod.io/) My preferred IDE for building the website.
 - [GIT](https://git-scm.com/) for version control.
 - [Google Fonts](https://fonts.google.com/) to choose and use different fonts for the website.
 - [Font Awesome](https://fontawesome.com/) For different icon elements used.
 - [jQuery](https://jquery.com/) and [Popper.js](https://popper.js.org/) To use alongside Bootstrap.
-- [Python](https://www.python.org/)For the backend functionality of the wesite
+- [Python](https://www.python.org/) For the backend functionality of the wesite
 - [Django]( https://www.djangoproject.com/) as the Framework and for back-end coding.
-- [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) – For the account functionality of the project.
+- [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) For the account functionality of the project.
 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) Used for all forms in the website
 - [Stripe](https://stripe.com/) For the payment section
 - [Heroku](https://signup.heroku.com/) For deployment of the website